 Not very warm

-In our field of competitors, there wasn't a lightweight model that performed nearly as well as the Rab Merino+ 160
+In our field of competitors, there wasn't a lightweight model that performed all-around like the Rab Merino+ 160

 , which only weighs 7.5 oz.
 This product of blended merino wool and polyester rocked the boat in several categories, giving new inspiration to what thinner, lighter base layers are capable of.
-It has an excellent fit, feels great, layers surprisingly well, and breathes like a mechanical lung.
-Most impressively, this was the fastest-drying fabric in the group of competitors.
+It has an excellent fit, feels great, layers well, and breathes like a mechanical lung.
+This top also dries out quicker than almost all others.
 Being so thin, it didn't provide much durability or warmth.
 Our reviewers and friends also agreed that this model is good to go for social environments as well.
 However, if you're looking for the best combination of performance and low weight for use in mostly cool temperatures, or cold weather as a first layer, our Top Pick for Lightweight award winner offers just that.

 Analysis and Test Results

 After extensive research and consideration of our own experience wearing base layers, we selected and purchased every model discussed in this review for a vigorous round of testing.
 This review combines scores of hours of field use with specifically designed tests to fully understand each product's strengths and weaknesses.
 We created six separate metrics for scoring each product — warmth, breathability, comfort and fit, drying speed, durability, and layering ability.
 We also assigned different scoring weights to each metric based on their importance for this type of product.
 When deciding which base layer to get, consider your own intended uses, as well as your body type.

 Layering up with the Base 4.0 from Under Armour.
 The mid-layer pictured here is the Patagonia R1 Hoody, which won the Top Pick in our review of fleece jackets.